 Deconstruct is language- and platform- agnostic, so you can talk about almost any technology.
 We do ask that talks be about programming.
 A talk about management, for example, would be out of place.
 But a talk about how certain management patterns led to certain bugs, including a technical analysis of the bugs showing how they arose, would be perfect!

-Talk submissions are done as 1-2 minute videos (not more than two minutes).
+Talk submissions are done as two-minute videos.
+It's OK if yours is shorter than two minutes, but it may not be longer.
 Your goal here isn't to produce a perfectly executed mini-talk; it's simply to describe your talk idea informally.
 What's the topic?
 How do you want to approach it?
 Why is it interesting?

-We won't make the videos public, so no need to worry about random Internet people seeing them.
+We only use these videos internally for speaker selection, so they won't be published publicly (although you're free to publish yours if you want to).
 We also have a loose definition of "video".
 You can point a camera at yourself; you can record a screencast; you can make some slides and record them; or you can put your phone face-down on the table and let the video be a black screen.
 It's up to you, as long as there's a verbal description of your talk idea.
-Our one technical request is that you don't edit the audio; it should be a single nonstop recording.
+Our one technical request is that you don't edit the audio or video; it should be a single nonstop recording.
 This is for fairness: audio/video editing is a different skill set with no impact on a live talk.

 If you're hesitant about the video, here's a suggestion.
 Forget recording for now.
-Stand up, in a place where no one can hear you, and pace while you describe your talk idea.
+Stand up in a room where no one can hear you.
+Describe your talk idea as you pace around the room.
 When you're done, start over and do it again, ten times in a row.
 With a two-minute limit, ten tries only take about 20 minutes.
 After your tenth try, you may feel much more confident.
 (This also works for entire talks, by the way, but we'll get to that after you're accepted!)

 The format is intentionally open-ended because we want a wide variety of responses.
 Don't worry about whether you're "doing it right"; there is no "right"!